TOGL 0108. Torts. (4 or 5 Credits)

 Attributes: INLJ, LMCO.

 Consumer spending is a multi-trillion dollar sector that drives the U.S. economy.
 This course provides an overview of the consumer finance system—the way in which consumers finance and manage their consumption—and examines the business, economics, politics, and regulation of this sector of the economy.
 Consumer finance is a business-to-consumer industry, and this course focuses on both consumer and financial institution concerns in transactions.
 The course examines the regulatory structure and methods of consumer finance regulation, as well as the specific economics and regulation of major consumer financial products.
-Considerable attention will be given to the new Consumer Financial Protection Bureau and its powers and politics.
+Considerable attention will be given to the Consumer Financial Protection Bureau and its powers and politics.
 The course’s coverage will roughly tracks the authority of the CFPB: deposit accounts, payment products (debit and credit cards), credit products (credit cards, mortgages, payday, and auto loans as well as debt collection and restructuring services), some insurance products; and advice and restructuring services.
 Attention will also be given to how financial institutions finance their operations, access to financial services, and to the special role of consumer finance in the socioeconomics of the middle class.

 Attributes: BFE, CRCP, INLJ, LAWB, LLM.

 TOGL 0780.
-BUSINESS TORTS.
+Business Torts.
 (2 Credits)

 Students will demonstrate a basic understanding of commonly litigated business torts, including the basics of the economic loss rule, misappropriation, fiduciary duties, deceptive marketing, business disparagement, misappropriation of trade secrets and trademark.
 Students will be able to recognize situations in which these causes of action are available and analyze those causes of action.